SanjoSolutions/sims4-mod-development-tools/README.md

-# Sims 4 Scripting Boilerplate Project
+# Sims 4 Mod Development Tools

 This is a bolerplate project, sort of like a pre-made template and it represents one project so you can copy it for new projects.
 To get started just download, do some super quick setup, and you're ready to go.
 It can decompile the game